enjoythelive1/Trios2D/README.md

     }
 ```

-Every object have its own childrens, so an object could be a container.
+Every object can have its own childrens and all childrens positions are relative to the parent.
 An object which is made from other objects can be easyly done.

 ```javascript
 var car = new Trios2D.GameObject();